Jashanjyot/Real-Time-Software-Defined-Radio/README.md

 For detailed information and configuration options, please refer to the project documentation.

 **Note:** Ensure proper permissions and configurations for the RF dongles and Raspberry Pi to enable seamless functionality of the Software Defined Radio.

+## Acknowledgments

+This project integrates C++ for microcontroller functionality and Python for data processing to create a Real-Time Software Defined Radio.
+Utilizing RF dongles, Realtek RTL2832U chipset, and a Raspberry Pi, the system achieves real-time reception of FM audio and digital data with RDS protocol.
+Specialized filtering techniques are applied for efficient signal processing.
+Check the project report for specific components.